a project that represents limitation in reality

 category Limited Editions

 limitedMoths is part of the realLimited series.
 A rare Austrian moth species is portrait in a specific metal.
 As a huge swarm, the moths are flying towards a light bulb.
 Some single moths are placed randomly on the wall.
 Each moth is numbered and represents one moth left in reality.
 Each swarm (lamp) is unique.
 The number of the limited edition derives directly from nature.
-As there is just an estimated number of individual moths of that species left in Austria, there will be just a certain amount of lamp installations.
-A part of the generated money goes to the project ‘Baumpension’ (retired tree) by the Naturschutzbund Austria, which protects old dying trees as habitat for fungi, moss and insects.
+In dialogue with an Austrian entomologist, the number of specimens of each specific moths species, still occurring in nature, is estimated and reproduced in pure metal.
+As there is just a countable number of individual moths of that species left in Austria, there is always just a certain amount of lamp installations.
+A part of the generated money goes to the project ‘Baumpension’ (retired tree) or ‘Naturfreikauf’ (nature retrieval) by the Naturschutzbund Austria, which protects old dying trees as habitat for fungi, moss and insects.

 realLimited – general description